Community Healthcare Integrated Paramedicine Program (CHIPP)

 - Congestive heart failure

-- Post-myocardial infarction syndrome
+- Post-myocardial infarction

-CHIPP paramedics then make scheduled home visits to
+CHIPP paramedics then made scheduled home visits to

 - Checking and tracking of vital signs, like weight and

 - Chronic disease education